meteor/galaxy-docs/content/deploy-troubleshooting.md

 <h2 id="503-errors">503 errors and Deployment failures</h2>

-The 503 error will show `Service Unavailable: No healthy enpoints to handle the request` when you try to visit your URL.
+The 503 error will show `Service Unavailable: No healthy endpoints to handle the request` when you try to visit your URL.
 This indicates that our image builder was not able to successfully create a container, when attempting to deploy.
 This usually indicates a problem in your code that prevents deployment.

 You may see the 503 error temporarily, if trying to resolve a URL in your browser within 1-2 minutes of issuing your deploy command.
 If you've waited 15 minutes or more, the problem will almost surely not resolve itself by waiting longer.